Genez-io/genezio-documentation/docs/genezio-typesafe/README.md

 ---
 sidebar_position: 5
-description: Explore Genezio’s typesafe features such as authentication, rate limiter, auto-generated sdk, and more.
+description: Explore DeployApps’s typesafe features such as authentication, rate limiter, auto-generated sdk, and more.
 ---

 import DocCardList from '@theme/DocCardList';